pbeeken/MeteorYun/firmware/README.md

 in close proximity to the much cheaper RaspberryPi.
 Why buy the more expensive device when you could use the RaspberryPi as the controller (with a full fledged **Linux**OS) rather than a severely restricted **OpenWrt**OS.
 The device never seemed to catch on and little development work seemed to be accumulated.
 The 'Bridge' has a great deal of lag in its communications and efforts to run a serial connection was frought with errors in the transmission at high speed.

 ## Communications
-Rather than the Athos/Arduino (read: *Yun*) we will use a RaspberryPi 3M-B as the primary controller with the Arduino as the Firmwasre system.
+Rather than the Athos/Arduino (read: *Yun*) we will use a RaspberryPi 3B+ as the primary controller with the Arduino as the Firmware system.

 ### Why this combo?
 Why not just a RaspberryPi?
 Couple of reasons: